merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 Finally, please stick with stable versions of the platform, unless you like living at the edge, as the snapshots from [the codebase](http://github.com/meren/anvio) can be very unstable and/or broken.

+Please consider joining [the anvi'o discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}) if you have any questions about how to install or how to use anvi'o.

 # Preparation